 However, if we right-click on the first EFI partition, the menu we get is completely disabled:

-As you can see, the partition is protected in such a way that even the powerful Disk Management tool cannot do anything to it.
+As you can see, the system partition is protected in such a way that even the powerful Disk Management tool cannot do anything to it.
 Note that it's not because the partition is EFI, it's because the tool that created that partition had marked it in a way that prohibits other tools to tamper with it.
-(That's usually the case for the system hard disks formatted on the Mac computers.)
-However, what if we want to delete such a partition and re-initialize the disk from scratch?
+However, what if we want to delete the EFI system partition and re-initialize the disk from scratch?

 While the Disk Management tool is helpless in this situation, fortunately Windows offers yet another tool, DISKPART, that can do things to the disks that Disk Management can't.
 The tricky part is, that DISKPART is a command-line tool, that requires us to type commands into its command prompt to make it do what we want.